UniWebView Logger

-UniWebView could provide detail logs for you, it will help you to understand what happens in UniWebView
+UniWebView could provide detail logs.
+It helps you to understand what happens in UniWebView.

 There are 5 log levels, following the order of verbosity, they are: